ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 ### Who is this module for?

-The module is for you, if you are a biomedical researcher or an informatics researcher or student, is working with neuroimaging (or not) and you want to know about reproducibility and data.
+The module is for you, if you are a biomedical researcher, an informatics researcher or student, are working with neuroimaging (or not) and you want to know about reproducibility and data.

 ### How much time this should take me?